growth-astro/growth-school-2020/docs/documentation.md

 When the change is made, build, and push the new image

 * How to update the data file
+  * Download the data file from google drive
+  * Then upload it to the hub (ideally this could be done in one step with wget/curl, but google's interface often asks questions about virus scans etc that make it harder)
 * How to add new students: add to the `Participants` at https://github.com/orgs/growth-astro-school/teams
   * The first time an admin logs in we need to grant access to the right organization
   * Can be controlled through "[Third-party applications](Screen%20Shot%202020-07-24%20at%2011.41.49%20AM.png)" tab in settings for admins